-Find the cards for which you are looking by marking them with yellow strips.
+Players can find the cards for which they are looking by marking them with yellow strips.

-Know when all the ranks of a suit are visible from a table listing.
+The Solitaire Games of Skill version of Spider indicates when all the ranks of a suit are visible in a table listing.

 More details on keeping track of cards and their moves along with trouble spots are available on the Scan Less webpage.

-PLAY SOLITAIRE WITH LESS MOUSE MOVEMENT AND FEWER MOUSE CLICKS WHEN:
+PLAY SOLITAIRE WITH LESS MOUSE MOVEMENT AND FEWER MOUSE CLICKS:

 Cards in a single column highlighted because they can be moved

 as described above can be each sent to its own destination by a single mouse click on the column.

 Left clicking cards will build the cards on the tableau.